Attractor-Keyed Memory

-AKM replaces an $O(D)$ memory read with an $M_{\mathrm{sig}}$-channel measurement followed by a $D \times M_{\mathrm{sig}}$ linear decode.
-This trade is favorable when the decode is performed natively in the measurement hardware (e.g., an optical linear projection) or when data-movement cost dominates compute~\cite{horowitz20141,Sze2017DNNsurvey}; it is unfavorable if the decode requires a separate digital matrix-vector multiply at large $M_{\mathrm{sig}}$.
-At $M_{\mathrm{sig}}/K = 2$ with digital decode, break-even requires either native optical decode or DRAM-resident payloads (Supp.\ Mat., Sec.~S13).
-The primitive does not replace memory in general; it targets architectures where the decode can be absorbed into the measurement optics, or where payload storage lives off-chip~\cite{horowitz20141}.
+AKM replaces an $O(D)$ memory read with an $M_{\mathrm{sig}}$-channel measurement and linear decode, favourable when the decode is absorbed into the measurement optics or when data-movement cost dominates compute~\cite{horowitz20141,Sze2017DNNsurvey}; at $M_{\mathrm{sig}}/K = 2$ with digital decode, break-even requires native optical decode or DRAM-resident payloads (Supp.\ Mat., Sec.~S13).

-Any competitive physical selector that produces high-dimensional signatures and settles to stereotyped attractor states is a candidate platform: coherent Ising machines, polariton condensate networks, laser arrays, and spatial photonic Ising machines (SPIMs) all produce post-selection fields far richer than a single index.
-Among these, the SPIM platform [the photonic selector shown in Fig.~\ref{fig:combined}(a)] is closest to the requirements, owing to two recent advances.
-First, focal-plane division has made SPIMs fully programmable for arbitrary Ising problems, including the one-hot QUBO selector of Eq.~\eqref{eq:wta_qubo}, with experimentally demonstrated ground-state solutions for up to $32$-spin max-cut instances and favorable simulated scaling beyond~\cite{Veraldi2025PRL}.
-Second, full-aperture wavefront retrieval and correction has removed the optical-aberration bottleneck that previously confined operation to a restricted SLM region~\cite{Karanikolopoulos2026}, increasing the effective $M_{\mathrm{sig}}$ per route and with it the oversampling ratio on which dictionary conditioning depends.
-Programmable competitive selection and high-dimensional optical readout are thus individually operational on a single hardware family.
+Any competitive physical selector that produces high-dimensional signatures and settles to stereotyped attractor states is a candidate platform: coherent Ising machines, polariton condensate networks, laser arrays, and spatial photonic Ising machines (SPIMs).
+Among these, SPIMs are closest to the requirements: focal-plane division now enables fully programmable Ising selection~\cite{Veraldi2025PRL}, and full-aperture wavefront correction removes the aberration bottleneck that previously limited effective $M_{\mathrm{sig}}$~\cite{Karanikolopoulos2026}.
 What remains untested is the quantity AKM requires: within-attractor variance of the full speckle signature, conditioned on the same winning route.

-Two open experimental questions set the practical ceiling: \emph{whether} real device signatures satisfy stereotypy, and \emph{how fast} the dictionary drifts.
-Indirect evidence is encouraging but does not directly test the required metric.
-Speckle-based PUFs achieve ${\sim}\,94\%$ bit-level reproducibility across thousands of response dimensions~\cite{gao2020physical,Pappu2002PUF}.
-Photonic reservoir computers exhibit near-unity ($>0.95$) state-consistency correlations in injection-locked regimes~\cite{Oliver2015Consistency,Brunner2013}.
-Trapped polariton condensates maintain spin-bifurcated attractor states with ${\sim}\,95\%$ circular-polarisation purity and dwell times exceeding seconds~\cite{Ohadi2015SpinBifurcation,Pickup2018SpinFlips}.
-Coherent Ising machines have unique mean-field steady-state amplitudes for each spin configuration~\cite{Hamerly2019}, though amplitude reproducibility under noise remains experimentally uncharacterised.
-In every case, reproducibility of the \emph{discrete outcome} (which attractor is selected) is what gets measured; reproducibility of the \emph{continuous high-dimensional physical state} within a given attractor is almost never quantified (Supp.\ Mat.~\cite{SM}).